enkidevs/curriculum/sql/ddl/alter/add-trigger-2.md

 ### CASCADE

-Using the `CASCADE` argument means that when a row in the parent table is deleted or updated, all the matching rows in the child tables are deleted or updated.
+Using the `CASCADE` argument means that when a row in the parent table is deleted or updated, all the matching rows in the child tables are deleted or updated as well.
 Here is an example syntax:

 ```sql
 ...